Telephone (203) 285-2030

 All financial aid awards are predicated upon available funds and subject to revision by the Financial Aid Office upon change in enrollment status, additional resources, scholarships, and/or lack of completion of necessary information to determine eligibility.
 All awards are based upon a student’s enrollment status at the end of the add/drop period.
 Financial aid is disbursed twice per academic year: the first disbursement occurs during the fall semester and the second disbursement during the spring semester.

-All males between ages 18 and 25 must register with the Selective Service System to be eligible for Title IV, Student Financial Aid (http://www.sss.gov) Males that do not fit this criteria must stop by the Financial Aid Office, N215.
+All males between ages 18 and 25 must register with the Selective Service System to be eligible for Title IV, Student Financial Aid (http://www.sss.gov) Males that do not fit these criteria must stop by the Financial Aid Office, N215.

 Types of Financial Aid